 This presentation will also include factors beyond weight that affect health, details on how weight stigma creates health disparities, and more, along with some food for thought about the implications of all of this for our patients with prediabetes and diabetes.
 Although the message that diets don’t work may seem discouraging at first to some, Sandra flips the script and points out that the tendency to regain weight is the brain’s way of saying, “you’re totally fine just the way you are.”

-It’s safe to say you’ll get excited about this talk!
-Sandra has a fantastic way of conveying detailed scientific knowledge with relatable real-life applications.
-After this presentation you will feel prepared to share the evidence for a weight-neutral approach with your clients and with other practitioners, to understand how weight stigma affects the health of higher-weight individuals, and to more effectively work with your patients in a way that truly promotes their health and wellbeing.
+Learn more about a weight-neutral approach with your clients.
+The WN4DC Symposium offers in-depth courses, weight neutral coaching and the 2021 WN4DC Symposium.
+The mission of the WN4DC Symposium is to help you understand how weight stigma affects the health of higher-weight individuals, and to more effectively work with your patients in a way that truly promotes their health and wellbeing.

 Grace Sinopoli is a dietetic intern at UChicago Medicine Ingalls Memorial and an alum of the University of Dayton.
 As a soon-to-be registered dietitian, she is passionate about the intersection of Health at Every Size, food insecurity, and social justice, and she is an advocate for ending weight stigma and diet culture in all areas of life, especially healthcare.
 You can connect with her on LinkedIn or at [email protected]